The Hidden Life of Circles

 Next, we move c² to the left side:

 However, this statement gives us a contradiction.
-The whole prime number can not divide because it would mean that and are not co-prime, and p² cannot divide the prime number 3, so it means there are no such prime that divides and at the same time.
-We can follow the same steps for showing that there is no prime such that p divides z and d.
+The whole prime number p can not divide d because it would mean that c and d are not co-prime, and p² cannot divide the prime number 3, so it means there are no such prime p that divides z and c at the same time.
+We can follow the same steps for showing that there is no prime p such that p divides z and d.

 Modular arithmetic comes into the field